 - 25-40 drops of mineral oil – I use baby oil.

-- Optional: Some people use 1/2 ratio of isopropyl alcohol to water.
-I don’t because it smells bad and doesn’t seems less effective than just water.
+- Optional: Some people use 1/2 ratio of isopropyl alcohol to 1/2 water.
+I don’t because it makes it hard to breath when spraying a lot of plants and from experience it doesn’t seem any more effective than just water alone.

 Added Oomf / Additional Bug-Killing Power

 More Oils!
 You can use a combination of these, or all of them.
 Your goal is around 25-50 drops total (mineral oil AND whatever substitutes) per cup of water.